HesselM/rpicross_notes/04-xc-setup.md

 ## SDCard backup

 Errors and mistakes may occur and happen during syncing, cross-compilation or installation, resulting in faulty libraries or libraries installed in wrong locations.
-To save a lot of (re)installation time, these steps show how to backup or reinitiate the SDCard.
+To save (re)installation time, these steps show how to backup or reinitiate the SDCard.

 1. Shutdown the RPi and connect SDCard to the XCS
     ```